Small Gift Ideas for a Teen Girl's Advent Calendar -- AKA Stocking Stuffers

 - A lanyard.
 At my older daughter's school, the kids wear their keys on a lanyard around their neck (probably to brag that they drive to school).
 I got a cute lanyard at a craft fair, but she prefers a sports-themed lanyard.

 - Makeup.
 Nothing fits into an Advent calendar better than a tube of lipstick, a mascara, a nail polish.
 Trial-sized shampoos or body washes fit, too.
 Makeup brushes, perfume samples, eye liners, again the possibilities are endless if your teen likes to wear makeup and you like to see her wearing makeup :).
-This year, I bought a set of essie nail polish minis, which I used for three days of my calendar.
-I bought the blue ones, but the same set comes in red.
-And if you search for "mini nail polish," I predict you'll find something.
-I loved this Opi Nail Polish, Mini Neon Revolution set, but I decided it was too much nail polish for one calendar.
+This year, I bought some essie nail polish minis, which I used for four days of my calendar.
+If you search for "mini nail polish," I predict you'll find something.

 - Pop culture.
 Last year, I got my younger daughter a couple of Character Building Doctor Who Micro Figures.
 The figures are tiny; the bags need to be folded over to get them into an Advent calendar.
 The one negative is the price -- this is highway robbery for what you get: smaller than a Playmobil person.
 If your teen is into any pop culture genre, search Amazon or the store Hot Topic for that genre (I wonder if including the words "micro" or "mini" might be helpful).
 If she likes something that's really obscure, try Etsy where people are ignoring copyright issues and creating pop culture souvenirs right and left.